 The Luna Moth (Actias luna) is a lime-green, Saturniid moth from the family Saturniidae, subfamily Saturniinae.
 This insect can be spotted right from the plains of northern Mexico to Quebec and Nova Scotia in Canada.

 Adult Luna Moths typically begin to emerge in early spring, which is their mating season.
-Also called ‘Moon Moths’, they get their name from the fact that they are most active during nighttime.
-They are quite fascinating to look at, and thankfully, are also pretty harmless.
+Also called "Moon Moths," they get their name from the fact that they are most active during nighttime.
+They are fascinating to look at, and thankfully, also pretty harmless.

 Appearance

-► The wings are light green/lime green in color, and have markings in the shape of transparent spots and a pink-purple or yellow forewing margin.
+These moths are quite large, with a wingspan of around 4-7 inches wide.
+The wings are light green or lime green in color, and have markings in the shape of transparent spots and a pink-purple or yellow forewing margin.
 Their hind wings bear long twisted tails.

 Behavior and Habitat

-► The Luna Moth is found in the forested areas throughout North America.
-They seem to prefer deciduous woodlands, with trees such as hickory, walnut, sumacs, and persimmon.
+The Luna Moth is found in forested areas throughout North America.
+They prefer deciduous woodlands, with trees such as hickory, walnut, sumacs, and persimmon.

 Diet

-► Luna Moths are herbivores.
-As a caterpillar it feeds on the foliage of various species of hickory, walnut, sweet-gum, persimmon, and birch trees.
+Luna Moths are herbivores.
+As a caterpillar, the moth feeds on the foliage of various species of hickory, walnut, sweet-gum, persimmon, and birch trees.

-► Being silk moths, they do not consume any food as adults.
-The energy required during the adult phase is accumulated during the caterpillar stage, which explains the absence of a proboscis, the mouth which is found on most other species of butterflies and moths.
+Being silk moths, they do not eat any food as adults.
+The energy needed during the adult phase is built up during the caterpillar stage.
+This is why adults have no proboscis, the feeding tube found on most other species of butterflies and moths.

 Reproduction

-► Female Luna Moths exhibit pheromones to attract males even over a significant distance.
+Female Luna Moths release pheromones to attract males, even over a significant distance.
 A female mates with the first male to approach her.

-► Being nocturnal in nature, mating usually occurs in the initial hours post-midnight.
-If the pair is undisturbed, they remain in copula until the next evening, but the slightest disturbance may cause a separation.
+Being nocturnal, mating usually happens in the first hours after midnight.
+If the pair is undisturbed, they stay together until the next evening, but the slightest disturbance may cause a separation.

-► After this, the female seeks a host tree to oviposit.
+After mating, the female seeks a host tree to lay her eggs.
 Eggs are laid in small groups or singly on both surfaces of host plant leaves.
 The eggs take about one week to hatch, after which the caterpillars emerge.
-Caterpillars are sedentary and solitary feeders.
-Leaves and silk are used to spin papery brown cocoons in litter under the host plant.
+Caterpillars are solitary feeders that stay mostly in one place.
+They use leaves and silk to spin papery brown cocoons in the leaf litter under the host plant.

-► Luna Moths produce one or two generations per year.
-Their lifespan is quite brief, extending no more than a week.
+Luna Moths produce one or two generations per year.
+Their lifespan as adults is quite brief, extending no more than a week.